-The goal of this program is the development of ways to assist community college students in making the transition to the university setting.
-Therefore, students who are admitted to C-STEP are required to participate in the program activities and events both at ACC, and after transferring, at UNC.
+The goal of this program is to assist community college students in making the transition to the university setting.
+Therefore, students who are admitted to C-STEP are required to participate in program activities and events both at ACC at UNC after transferring.

 These events include cultural events, social activities, academic development workshops, professional development workshops, advising sessions, tours of the UNC campus, and campus service activities.
 The purposes of these activities are to help the student develop leadership skills, social skills, and academic skills.
 These skills will provide the student with a greater potential for success at UNC and in his/her professional life.

 Students admitted to the program will sign an agreement committing themselves to full participation in these activities.
-Admission to UNC is contingent on completion of the associate degree at ACC with a 3.2 or higher cumulative GPA, completion of three semesters of a foreign language, and completion of program activities.
+Admission to UNC is contingent on completion of the associate degree at ACC with at least a 3.2 cumulative GPA, completion of three semesters of a foreign language, completion of specified physical education and communication courses, and completion of program activities.
 Failure to meet these requirements will result in the student not being admitted to UNC.

 While at ACC, C-STEP students are expected to conduct themselves with honor and integrity.
 Any cheating, plagiarism, or misconduct by a student in the program may result in dismissal from the program and loss of the guarantee of admission to UNC.